Trump Rally Took A Break - Cramer's Mad Money (1/5/17)

 Express (NYSE:EXPR): They don't have enough customers.
 Don't buy the stock.

-Land's End (NASDAQ:LE): They have a good management but there needs to be strong quarters before it can be bought.
+Lands' End (NASDAQ:LE): They have a good management but there needs to be strong quarters before it can be bought.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::